Best Stalker Movies on Mother of Movies

 Trivia for The Devils

-The movie was so controversial during its release, the Italian government banned it and also threatened the lead cast with jail if they ever step foot in the country.
+The movie was so controversial during its release, that the Italian government banned it and also threatened the lead cast with jail if they ever stepped foot in the country.

 Poison Ivy (1992)